 However, it is very easy to measure Lux levels and many museums and galleries already own the required equipment.
 It would be good if it could still be used as part of a more accurate light level definition.
 If perhaps new SPD curve specific Lux level limits could be meaningfully recommended for light sensitive work of art.

 SPD curves are measured using a Spectroradiometer, which are designed to measure the spectral density of an illuminant.
 They measure the relative intensity of a light source at a number of defined steps across the visible region of the electromagnetic spectrum, generally 380-780nm.
-Within the National Gallery, London we currently use a Konica Minolta CS-1000a Spectroradiometer, to produce 1nm SPD curves.
-The SPD data can be exported in the form of a simple comma separated list of wavelengths and readings, which can be graphed and manipulated other appropriated pieces of software.
-This current version of this device is the CS-2000.
+Within the National Gallery, London we have used a Konica Minolta CS-1000a Spectroradiometer, to produce 1nm SPD curves.
+In 2015 an alternative device the GL Optic Spectis Touch 5.0, sensitive from 220-1050nm, was acquired as a replacement.
+The SPD data can be exported in the form of am XML document and processed, if required, to produces a simple comma separated list of wavelengths and readings, which can be graphed and manipulated within other appropriated pieces of software.

 Konica Minolta CS-1000a Spectroradiometer.

 The title/names for each of the light sources presented within this project are constructed in the following way:

 |"Supplier or source" "Product code or name of source": "Class of source" - "Published CCT" - "Published CRI"|

 |Where the light source class are as follows:|